Merrell and Big Brothers Big Sisters Partner to Bring the Power of the Outside to More Youth

+The partnership aims to impact nearly 200,000 youth in over 6,000 communities in the United States and Canada to have greater accessibility to the outdoors while becoming lifelong stewards of outside spaces.

-TAMPA, Fla. and ROCKFORD, Mich., Jan.
+TORONTO and MISSISSAUGA, Ontario, Jan.
 14, 2021 /PRNewswire/ -- Big Brothers Big Sisters (BBBS) and Merrell are joining forces in a multi-year partnership that will harness the power of being outside and make it more accessible to more youth.
-Merrell, known for its outdoor and lifestyle footwear and apparel, will be a premier outdoor industry partner of BBBS and will work with the national one-to-one mentoring organizations to create life-changing connections for young people in the United States and Canada.
+Merrell, known for its outdoor and lifestyle footwear and apparel, will be a premieroutdoor industry partner of BBBS and will work with the national one-to-one mentoring organizations to create life-changing connections for young people in the United States and Canada.

 The BBBS mentoring program pairs young people (called 'Little Brothers' or 'Little Sisters') with caring adult mentors (called 'Big Brothers' or 'Big Sisters').
 The goal of the partnership with Merrell is to break down the barriers to the outdoors that youth face while providing outside activities for Bigs and Littles to enjoy together.
 With heightened time spent indoors and behind screens due to societal changes and the COVID-19 pandemic, Merrell and BBBS are committed to encouraging and providing youth access to the outdoors in order for them to reap the imperative mental and physical health benefits time outside provides.